BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2024.md

 ![image](https://github.com/BlackAnon22/BlockChain_Hacking/assets/67879936/cf01e480-0f76-4c55-8486-9719f96befca)

-Well, the alert statement didn't get executed which means the character "q" isn't the first character of the flag propert
+Well, the alert statement didn't get executed which means the character "q" isn't the first character of the flag property

 It was easier to test this method here since we know  the fake flag to be ```picoCTF{test_flag}```, so you can confirm if these characters are in the flag property using that query.
 From the fake flag we know the 10th index in the flag property has the "s" character, lets confirm this with our query